 More worrisome is when fluid accumulates in your lungs, too, causing a related condition called pulmonary edema.
 Obviously, if your lungs are filling with fluid, it’s more difficult for you to breathe, especially when you’re lying down.
 Why?
 Because in that position, the fluid can move to more parts of the lungs.
 When you sit up, it collects at the bottom, which can ease your breathing.

 Heart failure usually starts in your left ventricle—remember, it’s your body’s main pumping chamber—but it can spread to the right side.
 That’s because as the left side becomes weaker, blood backs up inside your lungs, which puts extra pressure on your heart’s right side, which is supposed to be sending old blood over to get refreshed.
 Eventually, that side can become strained and start to fail, too.
-It’s whole vicious circle thing.
+It’s the whole vicious circle thing.

 Are There Different Types of Heart Failure?